 Take lots of high-quality, well-lit photos from different angles

-The photo should highlight the cool RGB lights, the multi-colored thumbscrews, and the lighted cables, if applicable.
+If applicable, the photo should highlight the cool RGB lights, the multi-colored thumbscrews, and the lighted cables.
 Additional photos should show the PC from different angles, feature close-ups of some of the smaller components and extra features, and point out any flaws.

 Here are a few other things to remember about pictures: